Laura Scott, MBACP, DiRC, LLB, DipLP

 This no-obligation initial telephone call allows us to explore the kind of help you are seeking and the kind of help I am able to offer.

-I currently offer a 20% reduction for NHS staff against the cost of ongoing individual or couple counselling.
+I currently offer a 20% reduction for certain NHS staff against the cost of ongoing individual or couple counselling.